-ASU has been designated a Dell Center of Excellence for HPC and Artificial Intelligence, the third such center in the United States, and the sixth globally.
+ASU has been designated a Dell Center of Excellence for high-performance computing (HPC) and Artificial Intelligence, the third such center in the United States and the sixth globally.
 This distinction has grown out of a close collaboration with Dell HPC experts on system architecture, design, and innovation.